Crossing of the Red Sea (Bronzino)

 The Crossing of the Red Sea, also known as The Crossing of the Red Sea and Moses Appointing Joshua, is a fresco painting by the Italian artist Agnolo di Cosimo, known as Bronzino, finished in 1542.
-It depicts the Nation of Israel crossing the Red Sea from the book of Exodus and Moses commissioning Joshua to lead the Israelites into the promised land from the book of Numbers.
+It depicts the Israelites crossing the Red Sea from the book of Exodus and Moses commissioning Joshua to lead the Israelites into the Promised Land from the book of Numbers.
 It is housed in the Palazzo Vecchio, Florence.

 In 1540, Cosimo I de' Medici and/or his wife, Eleanor of Toledo, commissioned this and other frescoes for Eleanor's private chapel.
 Three of the four walls of the small chapel found on the second floor of the palace are covered with works telling the story of Moses.

 Composition

 The large fresco is an example of Maniera art and is found on the south wall of the chapel.
 It is framed by fictive architectural elements including columns and an arch that provide the illusion the scene is contained in a lunette.
 The spandrels in the upper corners boast medallions and draperies to complete the illusion.
 The damage to the lower left corner is due to moisture.